 - Family-friendly - kids truly enjoy this veggie dish!

-The beauty of this easy ratatouille recipe is that you can throw in whatever seasonal veggies you wish!
-See the recipe card at the bottom of the post for quantities.
+The beauty of this recipe is that you can throw in whatever seasonal veggies you wish!

 1. Prep the veggies.
-Chop the eggplant, zucchini, onion and bell peppers into ½-inch cubes (this vegetable chopper is a huge timesaver).
-Set veggies aside.
+This vegetable chopper is a huge timesaver!

-5. Cook over medium heat.
-Cover the pot and cook for approximately 20 minutes until the veggies soften and the fresh tomatoes burst and release their juices.
+5. Cook covered over medium heat.
+The veggies will soften and the fresh tomatoes will burst and release their juices!

 Recipe Tips